Models of fairness in federated learning: Introduction

 {\textbf{The present work:}}\\ In this work, we provide the first theoretical analysis and comparison of egalitarian and proportional fairness.
-In order for this analysis to be tractable theoretically, we build on the simplified model of federated learning first proposed in \citet{donahue2020model}, whose framework we summarize later in this work for convenience of the reader. \begin{itemize} \item For \textbf{egalitarian fairness}, we give a \emph{tight multiplicative bound on how dissimilar the error rates of federating agents can be}.
-This bound varies based on the number of samples the largest federating agent contributes, as well as a property of the federating problem relating to the ratio of noise and bias in the learning task.
-We show that this bound holds for a wide range of federating methods satisfying a few straightforward properties. \item For \textbf{proportional fairness}, we show that in general there exist federating coalitions that could display error rates that are sub-proportional, proportional, or super-proportional.
-That is, the error a federating agent experiences, compared to the error another agent experiences, could be either more or less than what the ratio of the size of their datasets suggests.
-However, we show that \emph{any federating coalition with super-proportional error fails to be individually rational}: at least one agent could achieve lower error by leaving the federating coalition for local learning. \end{itemize}
+Our paper is primarily analytical rather than prescriptive: we describe patterns of fairness that are and aren't satisfied for commonly-used methods of model aggregation.
+In order for this analysis to be tractable theoretically, we build on the simplified model of model-sharing games we first proposed in \citet{donahue2020model}, which we summarize later in this work for convenience of the reader. \begin{itemize} \item For \textbf{egalitarian fairness}, we give a \emph{tight multiplicative bound on how dissimilar the error rates of collaborating agents can be}.
+This bound varies based on the number of samples the largest agent contributes, as well as a property of the learning task related to the ratio of noise and bias.
+We show that this bound holds for a wide range of model-sharing methods satisfying a few straightforward properties. \item For \textbf{proportional fairness}, our results vary based on the model creation method.
+We identify {\em proportionality} as a natural baseline that emerges from the analysis: Proportionality would mean that if agent $A$ has $c$ times the number of samples as agent $B$, it would obtain $1/c$ times as much error; this is the property that would hold, for example, for the error rates if none of the agents shared any data.
+For fine-grained learning, where a personalized model is made for each agent, we show any coalition formation results in the sub-proportional error: that is, small players end up with error rates that are lower than proportionality would suggest.
+By contrast, for uniform model-sharing, where a single model is created for the entire coalition, we show that in general there exist coalitions that could display error rates that are arbitrarily disconnected from proportionality.
+That is, the error an agent experiences, compared to the error another agent experiences, could be either more or less than what the ratio of the size of their datasets suggests.
+However, we show that for uniform model-sharing, any coalition where small players experience error that is larger than proportionality fails to be \emph{individually rational}: at least one agent could achieve lower error by leaving the coalition for local learning. \end{itemize}

+Taken together, these results indicate that smaller players (those who contribute fewer samples) in general obtain higher errors in model-sharing games.
+However, both fairness notions show that this disparity in performance is bounded: either by the multiplicative bound in egalitarian fairness, or by the model aggregation method in proportional fairness.
+Again, the focus of our work is \emph{descriptive}: while these fairness results may or may not be desirable in different situations, our goal is to describe certain guarantees that arise from different model-sharing methods.